 Colombian coffee taste

 In general, Colombian coffee has a strong aroma, medium to high body, and high acidity.
 They’re clean, mild, but that’s just very generally saying.
-You can see more about the coffee profiles below each coffee type on the list.
+You can see more about the coffee flavor profile below each coffee type on the list.

 Colombian Coffee Brands: a recap